 - an invariant is defined whose name is SufficientCopies - within the invariant on a Book, self is the instance of Book being validated. - library.loans, which is short for self.library.loans, navigates to the library and then to all loans in the library. - ->select(...) is a collection iteration over the loans.
-It selects each loan for which its argument expression is true - book=self, which is short for aLoan: Loan | aLoan.book = self, uses the aLoan iterator over each loan to select those for which the book is the book being validated - ->size() is a collection operation that just counts the number of selected loans - <= copies, which is short for <= self.copies converts the count to true if it is consistent, or false if inconsistent.

-Close the Tutorial.xmi editor before modifying its meta-model.
-(Beware that a wide variety of unpleasant errors can occur if the meta-model is changed after the model is loaded.)
+It selects each loan for which its argument expression is true - book=self, which is short for aLoan : Loan | aLoan.book = self, uses the aLoan iterator over each loan to select those for which the book is the book being validated - ->size() is a collection operation that just counts the number of selected loans - <= copies, which is short for <= self.copies converts the count to true if it is consistent, or false if inconsistent. - it used to be necessary to close an XML editor such as Tutorial.xmi before modifying its meta-model since a wide variety of unpleasant errors could occur if the meta-model changes after the model is loaded.
+This EMF limitation now appears to have been resolved.
+It is nonetheless prudent to do so.